 Steamed Broccoli Tips:

-- If you're wondering, how do I make steamed broccoli without a steamer?
+- If you're wondering, how to make Instant Pot Steamed Broccoli without a steamer?
 It's not as hard as you think, but it will take some improvising.
 First, don't use an Instant Pot, use a large saucepan over high heat.
-Fill it with water until it's about 1/2 to 2/3 full.
+Fill it with water until it's about ½ to ⅔ full.
 Prep your broccoli florets, then use a metal colander or strainer as your steamer basket.
 Drop the broccoli into the strainer, then balance the strainer over the steam from the boiling water.
 Afterward, cover the pan (strainer and all) with a lid and let the broccoli steam for about 7 to 10-minutes.
 It's not the most elegant way of doing things, but hey, it works.

 - Let's face it, steamed veggies are pretty bland without proper seasoning.
 Here's a few ideas you can use to spice things up.
 Try squeezing fresh lemon juice and a dash of sea salt over your florets before you cook them.
 You can also steam broccoli and garlic together for added flavor.
-Another option is to make a quick vinaigrette by combining salt, pepper, balsamic vinegar and olive oil; then, drizzle the dressing over the cooked broccoli.
+Another option is to make a quick balsamic vinaigrette by combining salt, pepper, balsamic vinegar and olive oil; then, drizzle the dressing over the Instant Pot Steamed Broccoli.

 - I wouldn't recommend using a frozen broccoli for this recipe.
 Most of the frozen vegetables you'll find at the store have already been precooked in some way during processing.
 It might work, but, I'm skeptical of the final product.